geopm/geopm/CONTRIBUTING.md

 CONTRIBUTING
 ============
-This file describes how to contribute to the geopm project.
+This file describes how to contribute to the GEOPM project.
 All feedback is appreciated.

 BUG REPORT
 ----------
-Please file an issue on our github site for any bug observed:
+Please file an issue on our GitHub site for any bug observed:

 https://github.com/geopm/geopm/issues

-If possible, please reproduce issue with the --enable-debug option passed to configure at build time and then report any error messages emitted by geopm at run time.
-Please provide the version of geopm that produced the problem.
-The geopm version can be found by running the command
+If possible, please reproduce issue with the --enable-debug option passed to configure at build time and then report any error messages emitted by GEOPM at run time.
+Please provide the version of GEOPM that produced the problem.
+The GEOPM version can be found by running the command

     geopmpolicy --version